-The ornate terracotta facade of this enormous Victorian museum is strewn with relief panels depicting living creatures to the left of the entrance and extinct ones to the right (although some species have subsequently changed categories).
+The ornate terra-cotta facade of this enormous Victorian museum is embellished with relief panels depicting living creatures to the left of the entrance and extinct ones to the right (although some species have subsequently changed categories).
 Most are represented inside the museum, which contains more than 70 million different specimens.
 Only a small percentage is on public display, but you could still spend a day here and not come close to seeing everything.
-The museum is full of exhibits with plenty of interactivity and other cutting-edge technology to appeal to younger visitors.

 A giant diplodocus skeleton dominates the vaulted, cathedral-like entrance hall, affording you perhaps the most irresistible photo opportunity in the building.
 It's just a cast, but the Dinosaur Gallery (Gallery 21) contains plenty of real-life dino bones, fossils, and some extremely long teeth.

 You'll also come face-to-face with velociraptors and a giant animatronic Tyrannosaurus rex that's programmed to sense when human prey is near and "respond" in character.
 When he does, you